stephengold/Acorus/README.md

 ## How to add Acorus to an existing project

-Adding the Acorus Library to an existing [jMonkeyEngine][jme] project should be a simple matter of adding it to the classpath.

 Acorus comes pre-built as a single library that depends on [the Heart Library][heart], which in turn depends on the standard "jme3-core" library from jMonkeyEngine.
+Adding Acorus to an existing [jMonkeyEngine][jme] project should be a simple matter of adding these libraries to the classpath.

-For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the Acorus Library.
+For projects built using Maven or [Gradle], it is sufficient to add a dependency on the Acorus Library.
 The build tools should automatically resolve the remaining dependencies.